12 Days Uganda wildlife safari

 - Tour the local community and countryside towns

-Day One: Airport EBB – Arrival at Entebbe
+Day 1: Airport EBB – Arrival at Entebbe

 You are warmly received and transferred to the hotel for overnight rest